jawah/urllib3.future/README.md

 5. There a ton of other improvement you may leverage, but for that you will need to migrate to Niquests or update your code to enable specific capabilities, like but not limited to: "DNS over QUIC, HTTP" / "Happy Eyeballs" / "Native Asyncio" / "Advanced Multiplexing".
 6. Non-blocking IO with concurrent streams/requests.
 And yes, transparently.
+7. It relaxes some constraints established by upstream in their version 2, thus making it easier to upgrade from version 1.

 - **Is this funded?**